Call Now

 Who is Liable?

-If a driver hit you while you were lane splitting, you may be able to file a claim.
+If a driver hit you while you were lane splitting in Long Beach, you may be able to file a claim.
 The injured driver would have to prove that the person who hit them was at fault.
 This liability is proven by:

 The motorcyclist’s injuries sustained from a collision can range from road rash, broken bones, nerve damage or paralysis, traumatic brain and spine injuries, and even death.
 If you or your loved one were injured in a motorcycle accident, don’t wait to call The Law Office of Joseph H. Low IV.
 He will carefully explain all your legal options to help you make an informed decision on pursuing a personal injury claim.
 Joseph H. Low IV will work diligently and effectively to help you recover the damages you are owed.
 Give us a call at (562) 901-0840 and toll-free (888) 454-5569.